 Emergency travel documents will help you get home without your passport.
 There’s a specific process

 for this, so you should ensure you take all the relevant paperwork with you to your appointment.

 This includes a completed form, a recent photo, a copy of the police report in the case of a theft and details of your journey home.
 The process also incurs a fee that can usually be claimed back through your travel insurance.

 Contact your holiday or flight provider

 If you’ve lost your travel tickets or other related documents, be sure to notify either the tour operator if you’re on a package holiday, or the airline in the case of missing plane tickets as soon as possible.
-You might have to pay extra for a replacement ticket, but this can be refunded in some cases.
+You might have to pay extra for a replacement ticket.

 Arrange to have emergency funds sent to you

 If the loss of your wallet means you don’t have enough money to tide you over until you get home, get in touch with a friend or relative and see if they can transfer some money to you.
 This will usually incur a fee, so look into this first.

 Follow the right steps when making a travel insurance claim

 As well as getting a copy of the police report, there are other things to consider when putting in a claim on your travel insurance